AMWA-TV/is-device-configuration/docs/Backup & restore.md

 Devices MUST allow restoration of modified backups (full or partial backups where the data sets have been modified by a controller or provisioning tool) which have at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.

+// TBD do we need to further define what a modified backup is?

-//TODO: Do we think some devices may need to be put in maintenance mode for restore to work?
+// TBD: Do we think some devices may need to be put in maintenance mode for restore to work?

 ## 3. Restoring same unit but different version

-//TODO: Do we want to make this a MUST within the same Major version number?
+// TBD: Do we want to make this a MUST within the same Major version number?

 ## 4. Restoring different unit using the same version

-// TODO: Is this a MUST?
+// TBD: Is this a MUST?

 // TBD: What if the new unit overwrites things like IP addresses?
 Are we saying the restore should be used as a bootstrap mechanism?